GregDavidson/wicci-core-S2_core/README.md

 take precedence over the Bindings and Associations in the original environment.

+Environments

-* Inherit from 0 or more Base Environments
+* inherit from 0 or more Base Environments
-* Are associated with Name -> Value Bindings
+* are associated with Name -> Value Bindings
-* Are associated with Object + Feature -> Value Associations
+* are associated with Object + Feature -> Value Associations
-* Can block inheritance of specific Bindings and Associations
+* can block inheritance of specific Bindings and Associations

 |Function/Operator| Purpose
 |-----------------------|----------